0xC0DE6502/machine-auto-detect-releases/README.md

   - `5`: MAME
   - `6`: ElkJS

+## Example
+This [disk image](https://github.com/0xC0DE6502/machine-auto-detect-releases/raw/main/MAD-example.ssd) (or [tape image](https://github.com/0xC0DE6502/machine-auto-detect-releases/raw/main/MAD-example.uef)) contains a more elaborate example program.
+It illustrates the use of MAD for selecting specific delays/timings for very precise colour palette switching.
+Take a look at the [6502 asm source](https://github.com/0xC0DE6502/machine-auto-detect-releases/blob/main/MAD-example.6502) for this example program.

 ## Contact
 Please contact me on [Twitter](https://twitter.com/0xC0DE6502) if you have any issues or questions about MAD.
 I hope you find MAD useful and would like to be credited in your program if you use MAD.
 Cheers!